databricks/vector/README.databricks.md

 4. Allow retries on all sink exceptions https://github.com/databricks/vector/pull/7
 5. Also allowing retries on AccessDenied exceptions in AWS https://github.com/databricks/vector/pull/12
 6. Updating version to also carry a Databricks version https://github.com/databricks/vector/pull/13
+7. Use sink timeout as minimum of time till midnight or configured timeout https://github.com/databricks/vector/pull/15